 A firewall acts as the first line of defense by filtering incoming and outgoing traffic.
 Configure your server’s firewall to allow only necessary traffic and block unauthorized access.
 Popular firewall tools include:

-If you’re hosting a web server, you might allow traffic on ports 80 (HTTP) and 443 (HTTPS) while blocking all other ports.
+If you’re hosting a web server, you might only allow traffic on ports 80 (HTTP) and 443 (HTTPS) while blocking all other ports.

-Setting up a secure server environment is an ongoing process that requires vigilance and regular maintenance.
+Setting up a secure server environment is not a one-time task—it’s an ongoing process that requires vigilance and regular updates.
 By following the steps outlined in this guide, you can significantly reduce the risk of cyberattacks and ensure the safety of your data and applications.